You can limit your child’s screen time by following the steps below.

 Limit his access to screens

-This may take some time, but it will be well worth it once you’ve mastered control of his digital toys.
+This may take some time, but it will be well worth it once you’ve mastered control of their digital toys.
 If this seems too complicated an easier way is to physically take the device or game controller away but this will only allow you to control it when you’re physically present.
 Here are some helpful tutorials for setting up screen time limits for the following devices.

 iPhone and iPad

-Limit his access to the internet
+Limit access to the internet

-It gives you more flexibility in terms of when, how long, and which devices, apps, and content he can access online.
+It gives you more flexibility in terms of when, how long, and which devices, apps, and content they can access online.
 Circle Home Plus is one product that helps you do this.
 Disclosure statement: I do not receive any remuneration from Circle, in my searches online this appeared to be one of the better products.

-Remove screens from his bedroom
+Remove screens from tHEIR bedroom

-Your son may have a TV or desktop computer in his room, but controlling screen time will be almost impossible with this arrangement, and it will also make it more difficult for him to sleep.
+Your child may have a TV or desktop computer in his room, but controlling screen time will be almost impossible with this arrangement, and it will also make it more difficult for him to sleep.

 Have a screen time schedule

-Once you control your son’s access to screens you should create a screen time schedule to promote healthy activities in balance with screen time.
+Once you control your child’s access to screens you should create a screen time schedule to promote healthy activities in balance with screen time.
 At the very least this schedule should include no screen time during sleeping hours, but the rest will be up to you and your values.

 For example, you may want to make mealtimes a screen-free zone.
 You may also consider limiting access to certain apps on his phone while he’s at school to help him stay on task.
-Your son’s age and maturity will also determine how much online freedom he is allowed.
+Your child’s age and maturity will also determine how much online freedom he is allowed.

 As a general rule if screens are getting in the way of responsibilities like homework and chores they should be limited.
 The American Association of Pediatricians has a helpful online tool for creating a Family Media Plan on their website here.